Bijelo Dugme: Alen Islamović years and disbandment (1986–89)

 At the beginning of 1989, the band went on a tour which should have lasted until 1 April.
-Their concert in Belgrade, held in Belgrade Fair on the 4th of February, was attended by about 13,000 people.
+Their concert in Belgrade, held in Belgrade Fair on 4 February, was attended by about 13,000 people.
 The concert featured Dubravka Zubović, the First Singing Society of Belgrade, the Fejat Sejdić Trumpet Orchestra and the Trogir klapa.
-The concert in Sarajevo's Zetra Olympic Hall, held on the 11th of February, was also very successful, with an attendance count of over 20,000 people.
+The concert in Sarajevo's Zetra Olympic Hall, held on 11 February, was also very successful, with an attendance count of over 20,000 people.
 However, on some of the concerts in Croatia, the audience booed and threw various objects on stage when the band performed their pro-Yugoslav songs.

 After the concert in Modriča, held on 15 March, with four concerts left until the end of the tour, Islamović checked into a hospital with kidney pains.
 This event revealed the existing conflicts inside the band: Bregović claimed that Islamović had no problems during the tour, while the band's manager, Raka Marić, stated that Bijelo Dugme would search for a new singer for the planned concerts in China and Soviet Union.
 Bregović went to Paris, leaving Bijelo Dugme's status opened for speculations.
 In 1990, the compilation album Nakon svih ovih godina was released, featuring recordings made between 1984 and 1989.
 As Yugoslav Wars broke out in 1991, it became clear that Bijelo Dugme would not continue their activity.